nw4466tu/osticket-Ticket-Lifecycle-Examples/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
 The purpose of this repository is to provide a detailed overview of the entire lifecycle of a support ticket, beginning from it's initial intake and progressing through to it's ultimate resolution.
-This comprehensive guide is specifically tailored to the open-source help desk ticketing system, osTicket. <br />
+This comprehensive guide is specifically tailored to the open-source help desk ticketing system, osTicket.
+It offers an in-depth exploration of the various stages a ticket undergoes during it's lifecycle, ensuring a comprehensive understanding of the process.<br />

 <h2>Environments and Technologies Used</h2>